 WLT also supports Fundación Jocotoco through the Keepers of the Wild programme, which funds rangers on our partners’ reserves.

-- Scientific research on topics including the Pale-headed Brush Finch programme, reforestation and management plans for the area.
+Scientific research on topics including the Pale-headed Brush Finch programme, reforestation and the recovery of the Chocó ecosystem.

 - In 2007, the Buenaventura Reserve received an award for promoting eco-tourism to the Province of El Oro area.